 - Chop and wash head of cauliflower then boil to fork tender.
 Should be so tender it its falling off the fork and easily pierced.

 - Drain then add cauliflower into food processor and grind into a smooth puree

 - Now combine mashed cauliflower, pumpkin puree, melted butter, granulated sweetener, vanilla extract, salt, liquid stevia and eggs together

 - Prepare the topping by follow instructions below and preheat oven to 350ºF

 - Melt butter

-- Once cooled combine Swerve brown sugar, blanched almond flour, and butter.
+- Combine with Besti brown sugar, blanched almond flour, and butter.
 Then add pecans to finish

 - Add the topping to the cauliflower casserole.
 Place crumbles throughout as evenly as possible

 - Cover with aluminum foil and bake for 30 minutes.
 Remove foil then bake and additional 20-30 minutes until crust browns.
 I like a darker crust so I normally go the entire 30 extra minutes but ovens vary.